 Search Web of Science using your chosen terms, along with Boolean operators AND, OR, and NOT (or the operators in the dropdown menus).

-should work much better than a complete sentence, such as "How does the quality of water in a river affect the ecology of benthic or lotic macroinvertabrates?" because the software tries to find the whole sentence if you type one in.
+should work much better than a complete sentence, such as "How does the quality of water in a river affect the eutrophication produced by agricultural runoff?" because the software tries to find the whole sentence if you type one.

 Note: The truncation symbol * works in two ways-- use it at the end of a term to get variations such as other word endings and plural forms, or place a * in front of a term to get other words that have prefixes, such as *carbon* would get carbon, but also hydrocarbon, polycarbonate, and so on (sometimes called left truncation).

 So, you could put in a search such as (water quality and *hydrochlor*) to retrieve records about water quality and hydrochloric acid, but it would also get citations that listed water quality and any other chemical with a "hydrochlor" in the middle of the chemical name but with descriptive parts ahead of and after the term.
 I use left truncation with care.

 1. Web of Science (WoS) doesn't have a thesaurus or list of subject terms.
 They do have 'categories', but those don't show until after you've done a search.
 You may have to use synonyms OR'ed together to draw a more complete set of article citations.

 For example: (palm oil OR palm kernal oil) for the crop; (Twelfth Night OR 12th Night) for the play's title

 2. Web of Science uses abbreviated journal titles of its own making in cited reference searches.
 Check the list to find what they are using as an abbreviation.
 However, you may search using the full title as a publication name search in the 'regular' search.
 WoS includes indexing to some conference proceedings.